ionic-team/stencil-site/src/docs/tooling/service-workers.md

 };
 ```

-This configuration does pre-caching of all of your apps assets.
+This configuration does pre-caching of all of your app's assets.

 To modify this config you can use the `serviceWorker` param of your Stencil config.
 Here is an example: